Mazotis/Homeserver/README.md

         self.config = config # The config file
         self.lm = lm # The reference to the Homeserver.
         self.running = True # Required.
-You may want to use this in a "while self.running:" loop in def run(): for telling your module when to start/stop.
+You may want to use this in a "while self.running:" loop in def run(): for telling your module when to start/stop. self.web = "mynewmodule.html" # Optional.
+The filename of the module web content, for the webserver self.webcontent = self.some_function_to_get_content() # Optional.
+Some content to show on the module's web content, generated by the module itself.

     def run(self):
         # Functions to run when the module starts